RfidResearchGroup/proxmark3/README.md

 ## Proxmark3 GUI

 The official PM3-GUI from Gaucho will not work.

 The new [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI) will work more or less.
 Change is needed in order to show helptext when client isn't connected to a device.
-We don't know how active the maintainers.
+We don't know how active the maintainers are.
+There has been brought to our attention that there is quite a few Chinese Windows GUI available.
+Usually you find them on alibaba / taobao ads but we have no idea which fw/client they are compatible with.
+Proceed with caution if you decide to go down that road.

 # Donations